-“I want to give children opportunities to fall in love with #nature in order to protect it.” – Andrea Koehle Jones, Founder, The ChariTree Foundation.
+“I want to give children opportunities to fall in love with nature,” says Andrea Koehle Jones, Founder, The ChariTree Foundation.
 “You protect what you love.”

-Inspired by her children’s love of nature, journalist, children’s book author, and social entrepreneur Andrea Koehle Jones founded The ChariTree Foundation on Earth Day 2006.
-She runs the charity for free so all donations can go directly to kids learning to help the planet.
+Inspired by her children’s love of nature, Andrea founded The ChariTree Foundation on Earth Day 2006.
+She runs the charity for free (when she is not at her other jobs) so all donations can go directly to kids learning environmental stewardship.

 “If children are going to make a lifelong commitment to protect the environment for themselves and future generations, they first need time to explore the wonders of nature,” said Koehle Jones.

-The ChariTree Foundation is a registered Canadian charity rooted in a philosophy that kids need trees and more time to connect with nature.
-ChariTree helps pay to send kids to amazing environmental education programs and has given thousands of children opportunities to plant trees across Canada and around the world through schools, camps and children’s organizations.
+The ChariTree Foundation is a registered Canadian charity rooted in a philosophy that kids need more time to connect with nature.
+ChariTree helps pay to send kids to environmental education programs.
+In response to covid-19, ChariTree began helping to support school’s attempting to build outdoor classrooms.
+Andrea has given thousands of children opportunities to plant trees across Canada and around the world through schools, camps and children’s organizations.

 “I wish I had super powers to save the earth and save people.” – Aiden, Hamilton, Ontario.